repercussive/css-exercises/003_ecommerce_site/README.md

 - If you aren't sure about `fr` units, [watch this video](https://www.youtube.com/watch?v=ZPtpzuRajzM) which I think does a good job of making it clear how `fr` functions and why it's useful.

 💡 Tip: you can use the same concept of implicit grids for the site's header :)

+## Important note on accessibility

+It should be possible to navigate any website **without the use of a mouse**.
+Keyboard navigation should therefore provide a good, usable experience.

+Normally, users who rely on keyboard navigation will use the **Tab** key to focus on the different elements on the page.
+It is absolutely vital that there is a good visual indicator of which element is currently focused.

+Given the design of this website, the default visual focus indicator of some browsers is nearly impossible to see.
+Therefore, it is your responsibility to use CSS to make the focus indicator easily identifiable.
+Open the "[After](https://liam-web-demos.pages.dev/003_ecommerce_site/solution/)" demo and try pressing the Tab key a few times to test out the keyboard navigation.
+You should see a large, pink focus ring appear around the focused elements.
+This provides more contrast and clarity than the browser's default focus ring.

+You can use the [`:focus-visible` pseudo-class](https://devdocs.io/css/:focus-visible) in CSS to apply focus styles for keyboard users.

 ## One more super tip